Converting from Xero to QuickBooks Online

 Only four columns of information on accounts can be imported into QBO: Account Number, Account Name, Type, and Detail Type.
 Those are the proper headings that should appear in the first row of the import file, so make those changes.
 Account names can generally be left alone and will import just fine.
 Account Types largely match up as well, but it is helpful to sort the list by type and check the list against the possible account types in QBO and make any changes needed to match them up.

 It is also helpful to add proper account detail types from QBO in the 4th column.
-It isn’t required, as QBO will let you choose them from a dropdown list during import if you don’t, but choosing them from a dropdown for dozens or even hundreds of accounts can be very tedious.
+It isn’t required, as QBO will let you choose them from a dropdown list during the import if you don’t, but choosing them from a dropdown for dozens or even hundreds of accounts can be very tedious.
 Save the changes to your Xero COA file and then import it to QBO.

 Any account numbers, account names, or account types/detail types that don’t match up will be shown in red so you can make changes to import them.
 Once the import is complete, you might be inclined to do some cleanup of the QBO COA at this point.
 Resist that urge!
-It should be done AFTER import of transactions.
+It should be done AFTER the import of transactions.

 Step #2 – Import Customers and Vendors into QuickBooks Online